 Further, the WFOE registration process can be confusing and discouraging for foreign investors.
-However, thanks to the support of a local partner like NH Global Horizons the process will be smooth, time-saving, and cost-effective.
+However, thanks to the support of New Horizons the process will be smooth, time-saving, and cost-effective.

 New Horizons expert team will handle all the paperwork and bureaucracy requirements on your behalf.
 Thanks to our support your WOFE can be established within a short timeframe and your business will be quickly operative in China.